kevinfrei/cassette/README.md

 browser-hosted solution with a crow-based back end.

 Currently, it's not working, but I'm actively pushing it toward completion.
-I had to migrate off of [Recoil](https://recoiljs.org) because Meta's definitely abandoned it, so I'm moving to [Jotai](https://jotai.org) as part of this migration.
+I had to migrate off of [Recoil](https://recoiljs.org) because Meta has fully abandoned it, so I'm moving to [Jotai](https://jotai.org) as part of this migration.
 I'd say things are about 50% done.